uPortal-Attic/uportal-home/docs/apereo-incubation.md

 Next actions:

 + Use Incubation check-in meetings, making these open meetings and drawing in would-be participants.
+(Continuing in Q3 2017).
 + Re-commit to using Gitter for project chat.
 + Consider advocating for an Apereo Discourse instance and adopt Discourse forums in lieu of traditional email list.
 + Consider how to better fit into existing uPortal email lists, or create new lists.